Bloody Orkney, Excerpt Three: Kirkwall at Night

 ‘Who is it we are going to see?’ asked Monique.

-'Second Officer Mary Chalmers.
-I'll let her tell you her story herself.
-It's probably enough that you know she's been on Orkney for about eighteen months.
+‘Second Officer Mary Chalmers.
+I’ll let her tell you her story herself.
+It’s probably enough that you know she’s been on Orkney for about eighteen months.
 She worked initially with the Contraband Control people who were based in the Kirkwall Hotel.
-When they wound down in May she was posted to a job looking after the unit who manage personnel records and movements at HMS Sparrowhawk, which is what the navy call the Royal Naval Air Station at Hatston, on the west side of the bay.'
+When they wound down in May she was posted to a job looking after the unit that manages personnel records and movements at HMS Sparrowhawk, which is what the navy calls the Royal Naval Air Station at Hatston, on the west side of the bay.’

 ‘How do you know her?’ asked Monique.